12ff54e/GTC-Visualization/README.md

 ## Quick start
 1. Clone from repository.
-2. `mv .env_sample .env` and modifies it as you wish.
+2. `mv .env_example .env` and modifies it as you wish.
+   - **PORT** is the port to which this app listening.
+Set a larger number to avoid conflicts.
+   - **HOST_DIR** is the folder where this app will search gtc output files in.
 3. Set NODE_ENV to production (for example, `EXPORT NODE_ENV=production` in Linux).
 4. run
     ```bash